SoK: Differential Privacies

 \subsection{Randomizing the variation of privacy levels}

 Varying the privacy level across inputs can also be done in a randomized way, by guaranteeing that some random fraction of users have a certain privacy level.
-One example is proposed in~\cite{hall2011random} as \emph{random DP}: the authors note that rather than requiring DP to hold for any possible datasets, it is natural to only consider \emph{realistic datasets}, and allow ``edge-case'' datasets to not be protected.
-This is captured by generating the data randomly, and allowing a small proportion $\gamma$ of cases not to satisfy the $\eps$-indistinguishability property.
+One example is proposed in~\cite{hall2011random} as \emph{random DP} (RanDP): the authors note that rather than requiring DP to hold for any possible datasets, it is natural to only consider \emph{realistic datasets}, and allow ``edge-case'' or very unrealistic datasets to not be protected.
+This is captured by generating the data randomly, and allowing a small proportion $\gamma$ of cases to not satisfy the $\eps$-indistinguishability property.